adrianyau/SQL-Final-Project/starting_with_data.md

 There are 104 items under Men's Performance Wear and there are 48 items under Women's Performance Wear.

-Question 2: Of the types of 'Accessories', rank the 'Top-10' most expensive items.
+Question 2: Of all 'Accessories', rank the 'Top-10' most expensive items in USD.

 SQL Queries: